Disability and mental health support

 Unfortunately, we can’t guarantee a place, as spaces are limited.

-If you can show a disability-related reason for needing to stay in halls of residence after the first year of study, you can apply to stay in halls of residence for the next academic year.
+If you have a disability-related reason for needing to stay in halls of residence after the first year of study, you can apply to stay in halls of residence for the next academic year.

 You will need to: